GluuFederation/docs-casa-prod/docs/source/developer/tips-development.md

 Actually, **you can write Java** without requiring compilation.
 In ZK pages, you can include snippets of Java in `<zscript>` tags.
 See "ZScript" in [ZUML Reference](./intro-plugin.md#reference-docs) and "Scripts in ZUML" in [ZK Developers' Reference](./intro-plugin.md#reference-docs).
 ZScript can be used as a fast prototyping vehicle, but are not advised for use in production artifacts.

-## Hot redeploy of jar files
+## Hot install or redeploy of jar files

 When several files need to be updated and that includes Java classes, a cleaner approach is using the hot redeploying feature supported by Casa (starting with version 4.0).
+This process also works with new plugins.
 Here is how to proceed:

 - Locally generate the jar file for the plugin to test
 - Connect to the VM and cd to `/opt/gluu/jetty/casa/plugins`